 Welcome to my website

 I squeeze time in between paying projects to work on my personal quilts.
 I specialize in traditional heirloom machine quilting, and my real love is colorful shadow applique.
+I just finished this little wallhanging which highlights my filler quilting and my feathers.
 I also take classes at least once a year from a major star in the quilting world to garner fresh ideas and sharpen my skills.
 This miniature quilt was from a class given by George Sicilliano.
 It is 18” x 18” and contains over 1000 pieces.
 Right now, I'm quilting a top I started last winter that's made from the challenge fabric from my quilt group in Arizona.
 I used preprinted foundation panels to make the New York Beauty blocks and found that to be an easy way to piece a fussy block.
 Just make sure your printed foundation panels are squared up so that seams match when sewn together.

 I believe quilters are some of the most generous people in the world, and we prove that by using our skills to benefit those less fortunate than us.
 I just finished a baby quilt to be collected at our state quilt convention for Project Linus.

 My other quilting love is teaching others what I’ve learned about quilts in my career.
 I promised my quilt group in Arizona a primer on tuck quilts, and I wanted to work up a class on border/binding treatments.
 The result is Window Pane Tucks.
 I was surprised, pleased, and very excited when this quilt won best wall hanging at the 2010 Nebraska State Fair in a field of close to 100 quilts.
 It was a surprise because I'd entered the same quilt in the fair in 2009 and only placed 3rd in it's division.
 What a difference a judge makes!

 You can find a list of my classes and contact information in the menu to the left.